![]() |

 The Ijima's Warbler breeds on the Izu Islands, southeast

-of mainland Japan, between Oshima and Aogashima, and winters, apparently, on the
+of mainland Japan, between Oshima and Aogashima, where it is present from April

 declining.